gundort/Java-Artificial-Intelligence-Projects/README.md

-# Java AI Practicals – COS 314
+# Java AI Projects

-A collection of Artificial Intelligence assignments from my COS 314 module.
+A collection of Artificial Intelligence assignments.
 All projects are written in pure Java and focus on classification using the Wisconsin Breast Cancer dataset.

 ## Projects